Traffic Law Changes Beginning in 2019

 I’m Ed Smith, a personal injury attorney in Sacramento.
 Disobeying traffic laws can lead to a collision with resulting injuries.
 When this happens to you or a loved one, the mounting medical bills and other costs associated with the accident can lead to financial distress.
 However, you may be able to obtain fair compensation for the accident injuries to pay those bills.
 Please contact me at (916) 921-6400 in the Rosemont area or through my toll-free line at (800) 404-5400 if you are phoning from another location in Northern California.
 A handy online contact form is also available for your use at AutoAccident.com.

-I have represented many Sacramento residents and throughout Northern California in obtaining fair compensation for their injuries.
+We have represented many Sacramento residents and throughout Northern California in obtaining fair compensation for their injuries.
 Some of the areas I work in include all types of car accidents, brain injuries, and wrongful deaths.

 Photos Attribution: diegoparra on Pixabay